FloatingBanana/NoHighDPI/README.md

 # NoHighDPI
-Force High DPI scaling on Android devices.
+Disable High DPI scaling on Android devices.

 ### How to use